 Cost: Approx. 12 pound for coffee and breakfast per person

 Stop 6: Wand Shopping

-Down the road we stumble onto a wizarding shop full of Harry Potter merchandise, and collectibles.
+If you want to work a little magic on your Harry Potter Road Trip, you’re going to need a wand.
+Down the road from The Elephant Room, we stumble upon a wizarding shop full of Harry Potter merchandise, and collectibles.
 We’re only window shopping, but its definitely eye opening to see the money making powerhouse that is now the Harry Potter empire.

 Cost: Free (though we’d recommend avoiding this if you’re likely to be tempted by a Marauderers Map or two.)

 Leaving the city, we pick up an Enterprise rental car – a Harry Potter Road Trip is going to need a car.
 Car safety standards have changed since the standard flying Ford Anglia issue, so we opt for proper muggle car—a Hyundai—and head to our next stop—Glencoe Valley and Ben Nevis.
 The area is steeped in history in it’s own right, but it also is home to “The Woods” where Hagrid’s Hut was located.

 Originally, available for tourists and Harry Potter Pilgrims as a site to visit, it was torn down in recent years.
 We would, however, still recommend a visit to the area where many outdoor scenes were shot.
 If there is any one day of our trip that stands out—this was it—and you can read about what we saw and felt here.